-On Wednesday, May 3, Emmanuel President Sister Janet Eisner, SND, welcomed members of the College community to an event marking the retirements of two long-time faculty members, Professor of Philosophy/Louise Doherty Wyant Professor Ray Devettere, Ph.D. and Professor of Biology Bette Weiss, Ph.D.
+President Sister Janet Eisner, SND, and the Emmanuel College community attended an event marking the retirements of two long-time faculty members, Professor of Philosophy Ray Devettere, Ph.D. and Professor of Biology Bette Weiss, Ph.D.

 In her remarks, Sister Janet reported that, at this year's Commencement ceremony, Weiss will be awarded Professor Emeritus of Biology status in recognition of her 43 years of dedicated service to Emmanuel, and Devettere will be awarded Distinguished Professor Emeritus of Philosophy status in recognition of his 47 years of service to the College.

 During the event, Devettere's philosophy department colleague Tom Wall, Ph.D. told the gathering about his friend's many accomplishments since starting at Emmanuel in 1969.
 He discussed Devettere's role as head of the philosophy department in the 1970s, his time as Emmanuel's dean, his influential work in healthcare ethics, including his book, Practical Decision Making In Health Care Ethics, and his more recent work in values education.
 Calling Devettere "an exemplary faculty member," Wall thanked his colleague for his "wise counsel and friendship."

 Addressing the crowd, Devettere expressed his "gratitude for having the opportunity to come to Emmanuel," and he spoke of the "excitement and encouragement" he feels about the future of the College as he moves into retirement.